 We now describe the processing during a particular trying phase k.
-Let s = 4k - 3 be the first round of phase k, and assume $k \equiv i \mod N$.
-At round s, each processor p_i (including p_i) sends a list of all its acceptable values that are also in its PROPER set to processor p_i , in the form E_j (list, k), where E_j is an authentication function.
+Let s = 4k-3 be the first round of phase k, and assume $k = i \mod N$.
+At round s, each processor p_j (including p_i) sends a list of all its acceptable values which are also in its PROPER set to processor p_i , in the form $E_j(list, k)$, where E_j is an authentication function.
 Just after round s, processor p_i attempts to choose a value to propose.
-In order for processor p_i to propose v, it must have heard that at least N - t processors find value v acceptable and proper at phase k.
-Again, if there is more than one possible value that processor p_i might propose, then it will choose one arbitrarily.
-Processor p_i then broadcasts a message $E_i(\operatorname{lock} v, k, \operatorname{proof})$, where the proof consists of the set of signed messages $E_j(\operatorname{list}, k)$ received from the N - t processors that found v acceptable and proper.

-If any processor receives an $E_i(\operatorname{lock} v, k, \operatorname{proof})$ message at round s + 1, it decodes the proof to check that N - t processors find v acceptable and proper at phase k.
-If the proof is valid, it locks v, associating the phase number k and the message $E_i(\operatorname{lock} v, k, \operatorname{proof})$ with the lock, and sends an acknowledgment to processor p_i .
-In this case any earlier lock on v is released.
+In order for processor p_i to propose v, it must have heard that at least N-t processors find value v acceptable and proper at phase k.
+Again, if there is more than one possible value which processor p_i might propose, then it will choose one arbitrarily.
+Processor p_i then broadcasts a message $E_j(lock v, k, proof)$, where the proof consists of the set of signed messages $E_j(list, k)$ received from the N-t processors which found v acceptable and proper.
+If any processor receives an $E_i(\operatorname{lock} v, k, \operatorname{proof})$ message at round s+1, it decodes the proof to check that N-t processors find v acceptable and proper at phase k.
+If the proof is valid, it locks v, associating the phase number k and the message $E_i(\operatorname{lock} v, k, \operatorname{proof})$ with the lock, and sends an acknowledgement to processor p_i .
+In this case, any earlier lock on v is released.
 (Any locks on other values are not released at this time.)
 If the processor should receive such messages for more than one value v, it handles each one similarly.
 The entire message $E_i(\operatorname{lock} v, k, \operatorname{proof})$ is said to be a valid lock on v at phase k.

-If processor p_i receives acknowledgments from at least 2t + 1 processors, then processor p_i decides v.
+If processor p_i receives acknowledgements from at least 2t+1 processors, then processor p_i decides v.
 After deciding v, processor p_i continues to participate in the algorithm.

-Lock-release phase k occurs at round s + 3 = 4k.
-Processors broadcast messages of the form $E_i(\text{lock } v, h, \text{ proof})$, indicating that the sender has a lock on v with associated phase h and the given associated proof, and that processor p_i sent the message at phase h, which caused the lock to be placed.
-If any processor has a lock on some value v with associated phase h and receives a properly signed message $E_j(\text{lock } w, h', \text{ proof'})$ with $w \neq v$ and $h' \geq h$, then the processor releases its lock on v.
+Lock-release phase k occurs at round s+3 = 4k.
+Processors broadcast messages of the form $E_i(lock v, h, proof)$, indicating that the sender has a lock on v with associated phase h and the given associated proof, and processor p_i sent the message at phase h which caused the lock to be placed.
+If any processor has a lock on some value v with associated phase h, and receives a properly signed message $E_i(lock w, h', proof')$ with $w \neq v$ and $h' \ge h$, then the processor releases its lock on v.

-LEMMA 3.4.
-It is impossible for two distinct values to acquire valid locks at the same trying phase if that phase belongs to a correct processor.
+Lemma 3.2.1.
+It is impossible for two distinct values to acquire valid locks at the same trying phase, if that phase belongs to a correct processor.

-PROOF.
-In order for different values v and w to acquire valid locks at trying phase k, the processor p_i to which phase k belongs must send conflicting $E_i(\operatorname{lock} v, k, \operatorname{proof})$ and $E_i(\operatorname{lock} w, k, \operatorname{proof}')$ messages, which correct processors can never do. \Box
+Proof.
+In order for different values v and w to acquire valid locks at trying phase k, the processor p_i to which phase k belongs must send conflicting $E_i(lock v, k, proof)$ and $E_i(lock w, k, proof')$ messages, which correct processors can never do.

-LEMMA 3.5.
+Lemma 3.2.2.
 Suppose that some correct processor decides v at phase k, and k is the smallest numbered phase at which a decision is made by a correct processor.
-Then at least t + 1 correct processors lock v at phase k.
+Then at least t+1 correct processors lock v at phase k.
 Moreover, each of the correct processors that locks v at phase k will, from that time onward, always have a lock on v with associated phase number at least k.